 Subscribe to TDWG announcements to receive our most significant news.
 This mailing list is for announcements only, not discussion, so the volume is low. (ca. 1,000 subscribers.)

-TDWG is now using GitHub as its primary collaboration platform.
+TDWG is using GitHub as its primary collaboration platform.
 It combines the functions of online discussion, collaborative document writing, and code repository.
 The content for all interest groups and standards is publicly available (no account needed to view), but to participate effectively you should create a user account on GitHub.
 With a user account you can watch relevant repositories and ultimately participate in developing guidelines or standards in that area.
-"Watching" a repository is effectively subscribing to the online discussion of issues (problems and solutions) in that subject area.
-Peter Desmet gave us a nice tutorial on GitHub using TDWG examples in 2016.
+“Watching” a repository is effectively subscribing to the online discussion of issues (problems and tasks) in that subject area.

-From 2006 to 2016, TDWG has digitally published abstracts of contributions to the annual conference (presentations, posters, demonstrations).
-Presentation files (PPT or PDF) are available for many oral presenations and posters since 2008.
+From 2006 to 2016, TDWG published abstracts of contributions to the annual conference (presentations, posters, demonstrations) in conference proceedings (available on each conference page).
+Presentation files (PPT or PDF) are available for many oral presentations and posters since 2008.
 Recordings are available for most presentations since 2015.
-From 2017 going forward, our conference proceedings (abstracts of contributions) will be published in our journal (below).
-See Conferences.
+From 2017 going forward, our conference proceedings (abstracts of contributions) are published in our journal (below) and from 2020 most are linked to media (slides and video) from the conference.

-TDWG has engaged Pensoft, an academic publishing company specializing in open-access semantic publishing, to publish our annual Proceedings (abstracts of contributions to the annual conference), as well as descriptions of new TDWG standards and independently contributed full-length papers.
-See Journal.
+In 2017, TDWG engaged Pensoft, an academic publishing company specializing in open-access semantic publishing, to publish our annual Proceedings, as well as descriptions of new TDWG standards and independently contributed full-length papers in a dedicated journal Biodiversity Information Science and Standards (BISS).

 Participate and contribute

 Participation is the key driver of progress in TDWG.
 You do not have to be a member to participate.
-Begin by reading and getting oriented, then participate in our community of interest groups by sharing your opinions and ideas.
+Begin by reading and getting oriented, then participate in our community of interest and task groups by sharing your opinions and ideas during meetings (virtual or in-person) or as part of GitHub discussions.
 Perhaps sooner than you expected, you might become a leader in TDWG.
-Consider standing for election to the Executive Committee, stepping up to lead an interest group, or contributing to the work of a subcommittee.
+Consider standing for election to the Executive Committee, stepping up to lead an interest group or task group, or contributing to the work of a subcommittee.

-TDWG's annual conferences are usually held in the fall and occupy a full work week (Mon-Fri).
-Conference locations rotate among the continents something like "Europe, North America, and other", where "other" can be Africa, Asia, Australia/Oceania, or Latin America.
+TDWG’s annual conferences are usually held in late September or in October and occupy a full work week (Mon-Fri).
+Conference venues rotate among the continents something like “Europe, North America, and other”, where “other” can be Africa, Asia, Australia/Oceania, or Latin America.
+Virtual conferences may replace traditional conference venues.
 Conferences typically draw between 150 and 225 participants.